rfaelens/xpose/CONTRIBUTING.md

 1. Address all comments until the pull request is either merged or closed.

-All of this may seem complicated at first, but contact one of the core developers to assist you.
+All of this may seem complicated at first, but you can contact one of the core developers to assist you throughout the process.